Electric Car Charging Outer Hebrides

 As you travel to the Outer Hebrides, you can take advantage of this network if you apply for a ChargePlace card in advance.

-If you are a UK resident, many of the ChargePlace points are free to use, making Scotland one of the most advanced countries in the world to drive your EV.
+If you are a UK resident, some of the ChargePlace points are free to use, making Scotland one of the most advanced countries in the world to drive your EV.

 Check out the Chargeplace Scotland website here.